 Programs typically have income tests, with many using 80 percent of AMI as the threshold.
 Homeowners must be able to show that they have clear title to the property and home insurance coverage, and are up to date on mortgage and property tax payments.
 Some programs also have caps on the value of the property or limit eligibility to single-family homes or duplexes (i.e., owners of mobile or manufactured homeHouses partially or wholly built in a factory, then brought to the site for assembly and installation.
 Also referred to as prefabricated homes.s and condos are not eligible for assistance).
 Local jurisdictions may also require homeowners to schedule an inspection with city staff to verify the scope of work, to obtain several cost estimates, and to work with a licensed contractor.

 Some localities target their assistance towards particular groups, or may offer them more favorable terms compared with other homeowners.
 For example, seniors and people with disabilities may be eligible for grants, while other homeowners are only offered loans.

-In the Township of West Orange, NJ, The West Orange Housing Rehabilitation Program (WOHRP) is funded through developer fees and offers low and moderate-income homeowners loans of up to $35,000 at zero percent interest to assist in home repairs and basic improvements.
-Coverage includes necessary repair or replacement of roofs, heating and electrical systems, doors and windows, kitchen and bathroom updates, etc. These loans are not repaid to the Township until the homeowner sells the home and there are no monthly payments.
+In the Township of West Orange, New Jersey, the West Orange Housing Rehabilitation Program (WOHRP) is funded through developer fees and offers low and moderate-income homeowners loans of up to $35,000 at zero percent interest to assist in home repairs and basic improvements.
+Coverage includes necessary repair or replacement of roofs, heating and electrical systems, doors and windows, kitchen and bathroom updates, among other projects.
+These loans are not repaid to the Township until the homeowner sells the home, and there are no monthly payments.
 The loan is forgiven for homeowners who stay in their home for 12 years.

-The Redevelopment Authority of the County of Fayette, PA’s Homeowner Rehabilitation Program assists low and moderate income homeowners (as defined by HUD) through the provision of no interest rehabilitation loans up to $22,500.
+The Redevelopment Authority of the County of Fayette, Pennsylvania’s Homeowner Rehabilitation Program assists low- and moderate- income homeowners (as defined by HUD) through the provision of no-interest rehabilitation loans up to $22,500.
 Only code items or health and safety hazards can be addressed through this program.
 Examples of eligible repair work include repair and replacement of roofs and furnaces, new electric or plumbing, replacement of windows and doors, and general stabilization and safety improvements.
 Homeowners are required to use pre-approved contractors.